 Next Door Café

 Don’t be deceived by its name; it’s not a cafe per se.
-The cosy tavern stocks over 100 different beers, ales, and ciders, with the cheapest starting from $8.80.
+The cosy tavern stocks over 100 different beers, ales, and ciders.
 Don’t believe us?
 Check out their extensive beer list online!
 Those who prefer a not-so-fizzy swig, this beer paradise also serves vino, special cocktails, and whisky.

 Next Door Café, 699 East Coast Road Singapore, Singapore 459061